Iss Pyaar Ko Kya Naam Doon 3: 16 years later

-Dev has returned to Allahabad disguised as Advay Singh Raizada.
-Holding Chandni and her family responsible for what his family had to go through and his separation from his brother, he plans to take revenge.
-He buys the house the Vashishts are living in but lets them stay there.
-Meanwhile, Chandni's wedding is fixed to PP, a sleazy man whose family is going to pay off her stepmother's debt.
-Advay rescues her from her fiance's behaviour on several occasions but not without insulting her each time.
-Chandni is confused about why he hates her so much.
+Dev has returned to Allahabad disguised as Advay Singh Raizada (Barun Sobti).
+Holding Chandni (Shivani Tomar) and her family responsible for what his family had to go through and his separation from his brother, he plans to take revenge.
+He charms the Vashishts, emerging as a saviour through various of his own set-ups, with the help of Murli (Sanjay Choudhary), his assistant, and Shilpa (Juhi Aslam), the Vashishts' servant who secretly works for Advay, and starts living with them.
+He buys the house the Vashishts are living in and lets them stay there.

+Meanwhile, Chandni's wedding is fixed to Pratham (Rupesh Kataria) a.k.a "PP", a sleazy man whom Indrani sets up Chandni with because his family is going to pay off Indrani's debt.
+Advay rescues Chandni from her fiance's problematic behaviour on several occasions but not without insulting her each time.
+Chandni and Advay engage in banter, trying to one up the other, but Chandni remains confused about why he hates her so much.
 He further disrupts her wedding and forcibly marries her by blackmailing her that he will reveal the truth of her illegitimate child who currently stays in an orphanage.
-Chandni agrees to save the respect of her family but doesn't tell Advay that the child is actually her sister's.
+Chandni agrees to save the respect of her family but doesn't tell Advay that the child is actually her sister Megha's (Shagun Sharma).